danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 With this parameter set to true, users will get a detailed report in verbose log if the resource is non-conformant.

 When the anonymization of a certain resource is done, we first check whether the **anonymized resource** is valid.
 If valid, we continue processing the next resource.
 If invalid, we further check whether the **input resource** is valid.
-Then we classify the errors into 2 categories: errors caused by invalid input and errors caused by anonymization.
+Then we classify the errors of anonymized resources into 2 categories: errors caused by invalid input and errors caused by anonymization.

 Example input resource:
 ```json